git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 X> 3.
 Release both keys at the same time.
 X> 4.
 Hit `d`!
 X>
-X> You've just sent tmux your first command!
+X> You've sent tmux your first command!
 And you're back at the plain old X> terminal now!

-You've just detached the tmux session you were in.
+You've detached the tmux session you were in.

 ## Session persistence and the server model

 If you're familiar with Linux, you may have heard of [Job Control](https://en.wikipedia.org/wiki/Job_control_(Unix)), such as [`fg(1)`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/fg.html), [`jobs(1)`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/jobs.html).

-This is a similar concept, it feels like you just ran `<ctrl-z>` and sent except technically you were in a "job" all along, you were just using a client to view it.
+This is a similar concept, it feels like you ran `<ctrl-z>` and sent except technically you were in a "job" all along, you were just using a client to view it.